viblo/pymunk/docs/src/tutorials.rst

     If you have made a tutorial that is using Pymunk in any way and want it mentioned here please send me a link and I will happily add it.

-Several Youtube users have created tutorials covering Pymunk:
+Several Youtube users have created tutorials covering Pymunk.
+In addition to the list below, make sure to also directly search Youtube for Pymunk since not everything available is listed here:

 Pymunk Basics